oracle-terraform-modules/terraform-oci-oke/docs/instructions.md

 #### kubectl

-kubectl is pre-installed on the bastion instances:
+kubectl is pre-installed on the bastion instance:

 ```
 $ kubectl get nodes